 HR decisions based on instinct and intuition alone rarely align with the reality of what your organisation needs.
 This approach can leave your workforce susceptible to unconscious bias and discrimination.
 People analytics is the practice of gathering and using employee data to make smarter and more informed decisions – from who to hire, to who gets the most visible projects and facetime with clients.
 More than 70% of companies consider people analytics to be a high priority.

-While there are many people analytics tools available on the market, platforms such as RSIntelligence and Horsefly take a culture-focused approach and can help you create a more inclusive workplace environment.
+While there are many people analytics tools available on the market, platforms such as RSIntelligence take a culture-focused approach and can help you create a more inclusive workplace environment.
 Using software to track gender bias at each stage of decision-making processes helps organisations identify issues and understand which programmes need to be implemented in order to address them.

 For example, a study by AIHR collected and examined tens of thousands of high-quality data points – included surveys, one-on-one employee-manager check-ins, and goalsetting tools – at five medium-sized U.S. and international companies.
 The results uncovered significant inequalities between the male and female employees: although they were equally as likely to meet goals, men were getting 25% more positive evaluations compared to women in the same position.
 Equipped with tangible data, people analytics puts HR teams in a better position to make meaningful change.